-According to annual International Religious Freedom Reports of the US government, Costa Rican Government generally respects religious freedom in practice.
-There are few reports of societal abuses or discrimination based on religious affiliation, belief, or practice.
-However, prominent societal leaders generally take positive steps to promote religious freedom.
-In 2011, University of Costa Rica published the latest survey on Costa Rican demographics in which it has estimated that 47 percent of the adult population identify themselves as practicing Roman Catholics, 23 percent as non-practicing Catholics, 16 percent as evangelical Protestants, 6 percent as belonging to other religions, and 8 percent as having no religious affiliation.
+According to annual International Religious Freedom Reports of the US government, the Costa Rican Government generally respects religious freedom in practice.
+There are few reports of societal abuses or discrimination based on religious affiliation, belief or practice; prominent societal leaders generally take positive steps to promote religious freedom.
+In 2011, the University of Costa Rica published the latest survey on Costa Rican demographics in which it has estimated that 47 percent of the adult population identify themselves as practicing Roman Catholics, 23 percent as non-practicing Catholics, 16 percent as evangelical Protestants, 6 percent as belonging to other religions, and 8 percent as having no religious affiliation.

-Roman Catholic Church in Costa Rica
+The Roman Catholic Church in Costa Rica

 Other parts of Costa Rica at the time were inhabited by scattered indigenous groups in low numbers.
 They were almost annihilated by various European diseases, carried on by advancing Spanish settlers.
-In 1563, Juan Vásquez de Coronado, first governor of Costa Rica, established Cartago in the Central Valley as the national Capital.
+In 1563, Juan Vásquez de Coronado, first governor of Costa Rica, established Cartago in the Central Valley as the national capital.
 Once all the gold was shipped to Spain, Costa Rica fell on the coattails of Spanish colonial system, and the low numbers of its indigenous population helped remain there for more than a century.
 Semi-integration of Church and State was rooted in the simultaneous introduction of Christianity and military conquest of the colony as the church was guaranteed a privileged position in the society and had monopoly over education.